ItalyStrap/theme-json-generator/README.md

 }
 ```

-The `add()` method is used to add a single value object to the collection, the value object must implement the `ItemInterface` interface,
+The `add()` method is used to add a single value object to the presets, the value object must implement the `PresetInterface` interface,
-The `addMultiple()` method is used to add an array of value objects to the collection.
+The `addMultiple()` method is used to add an array of value objects to the presets.
-The `get()` method is used to get a value object that implements the `ItemInterface` interface but because you can also add a mixed default value the return type is mixed as well.
+The `get()` method is used to get a value object that implements the `PresetInterface` interface but because you can also add a mixed default value the return type is mixed as well.
-The `parse()` method is used to parse a string and if the string contains a `{{}}` syntax it will search for the corresponding value in the collection and replace it with the value of the property fond from the collection, so if you pass a string like `{{color.base}}` the `color.base` key will be used to get the value from the collection, if no value is found it will throw a `\RuntimeException::class`, but if you pass a string without the `{{}}` syntax it will return the string as is.
+The `parse()` method is used to parse a string and if the string contains a `{{}}` syntax it will search for the corresponding value in the presets and replace it with the value of the property fond from the presets, so if you pass a string like `{{color.base}}` the `color.base` key will be used to get the value from the presets, if no value is found it will throw a `\RuntimeException::class`, but if you pass a string without the `{{}}` syntax it will return the string as is.

-Because you use the entrypoint you do not need to instantiate a new collection object, instead you can use the `$collection` object passed by the callable, or use the `$container` to get the collection object.
+Because you use the entrypoint you do not need to instantiate a new presets object, instead you can use the `$presets` object passed by the callable, or use the `$container` to get the presets object.

 ```php
 declare(strict_types=1);